 Simply highlight the text you wish to format and click the relevant button.

 If your page has several sections, it is best to separate them using headings.
 The different levels of heading are used to designate subsections within a section.
-For example, blackberry is a type of berry, so it gets a level 3 heading underneath "Berries" which gets a level 2 heading.

 To create a heading: